 The premises which was located in a rural setting, met the needs of the residents who were living in the centre at the time of inspection.
 The centre was warm and inviting and decorated in accordance with the residents' preferences.
+This was a semi detached residence.

-Three of the four residents' bedrooms had en suite facilities and there was an additional bathroom with a large Jacuzzi bath.
-There was a separate small bedroom and a separate toilet and shower facility set aside for staff who slept over in the centre.
-All residents seemed happy to show the inspector their bedrooms.
+There were four upstairs bedrooms for residents, three with en suite facilities.
+There was an additional shower room.
+Some residents were happy to show the inspector their bedrooms.
 The inspector found that bedrooms were comfortably furnished and decorated in accordance with residents' preferences.
-Some residents had personalised their rooms with their game consoles, music systems and posters.
-Additional storage had been provided for residents who required this.
+Some residents had personalised their rooms with their favourite posters and colours.
+Plans were afoot at the time of inspection to replace the worn carpet in one of the bedrooms.